emqx/emqx-docs/en_US/advanced/acl-http.md

 EMQ X Broker uses the current client related information as parameters in publish/subscribe events, initiates request permissions to user-defined authentication services, and processes ACL authentication requests through the returned HTTP statusCode .

- - Authorization denied: API returns 4xx status code
+ - Authorization denied: The API returns status codes other than 200
  - Authorization succeeded: API returns 200 status code
  - Authorization ignored: API returns 200 status code with the message body of ignore